IBM-Cloud/tf-ibm-docs/infrastructure/README.md

 ## Setup Commands

-The following commands are NOT idempotent, therefore they can only be run once; where `$NAME` is your own value.
+The following commands are NOT idempotent, therefore they can only be run once; where `$NAME` is your own value (in the case of running infrastructure, we've used `tf-ibm-docs-jenkins`).
 These closely follow https://console.ng.bluemix.net/docs/containers/cs_tutorials.html#cs_tutorials but are trimmed for brevity:

 - `bx login -a https://api.ng.bluemix.net`
 - `bx cs init`